unicode-org/message-format-wg/spec/u-namespace.md

 # MessageFormat 2.0 Unicode Namespace

-The `u:` namespace is reserved for use by the Unicode Consortium.
+The `u:` _namespace_ is reserved for the definition of _options_ which affect the _function context_ of the specific _expressions_ in which they appear, or for the definition of _options_ that are universally applicable rather than function-specific.

+The CLDR Technical Committee of the Unicode Consortium manages the specification for this namespace, hence the name `u:`.

 ## Options